-Some entry gates and garage door openers may require you to replace step 3 with the procedure in the "C step 3 with the procedure in the "Canadian Programing" section.
+Some entry gates and garage door openers may require you to replace step 3 with the procedure in the "Canadian Programing" section.

 - 4. The red light will flash slowly and then rapidly.
 Release both buttons when the red light flashes rapidly. - 5.
 Follow steps 2 through 4 to program the remaining two buttons.